Paul Wennberg: Research

-Wennberg is the principal investigator for the development of the Mars Atmospheric Trace Molecule Occultation Spectrometer (MATMOS), a collaboration between Caltech and the Canadian Space Agency with NASA support.
-MATMOS will be flown on the ExoMars Trace Gas Orbiter and take spectra of the sunlight through Mars' atmosphere as the spacecraft goes through its orbital sunrise and sunset.
-MATMOS will be able to measure trace gases in Mars's atmosphere at a concentrations of parts per trillion.
+Wennberg was the principal investigator for the development of the Mars Atmospheric Trace Molecule Occultation Spectrometer (MATMOS), a collaboration between Caltech and the Canadian Space Agency with NASA support.
+MATMOS was to have been flown on the ExoMars Trace Gas Orbiter and take spectra of the sunlight through Mars' atmosphere as the spacecraft goes through its orbital sunrise and sunset but the US contribution to the mission was cancelled.

 Awards and honors

 Wennberg received a Presidential Early Career Award for Scientists and Engineers (PECASE) in 1999 from President Bill Clinton.
 He was named a MacArthur Foundation Fellow in 2002.
+Wennberg is a member of the US National Academy of Sciences and a Fellow of the American Geophysical Union and the American Academy of Arts and Sciences.